klutchell/mediaserver/README.md

 * `./sonarr/sonarr.env`
 * `./netdata/netdata.env`

-If you don't update these environment files with your domain and email at the very least, letsencrypt will not be able to register your SSL certificates.
+_If you don't update these environment files with your domain and email at the very least, letsencrypt will not be able to register your SSL certificates!_

-#### 7. Enable HTTP Auth
+#### 5. Enable HTTP Auth

 It would be wise to protect most of your web services with http basic auth.
 Create a htpasswd file for each web service you want to protect.